wp-media/wp-rocket/docs/faq.md

 ### How does Action Scheduler work on WordPress Multisite?

 Action Scheduler is designed to manage the scheduled actions on a single site.
 It has no special handling for running queues across multiple sites in a multisite network.
-That said, because it's storage and Queue Runner are completely swappable, it would be possible to write multisite handling classes to use with it.
+That said, because its storage and Queue Runner are completely swappable, it would be possible to write multisite handling classes to use with it.

 If you'd like to create a multisite plugin to do this and release it publicly to help others, [open a new issue to let us know](https://github.com/Prospress/action-scheduler/issues/new), we'd love to help you with it.